Three of the Charnwood slate gravestones in Barrowby churchyard.

 Early examples of Charnwood slate in Barrowby and Grantham

-The oldest evidence for Charnwood slate in Barrowby is an inventory dated 10th July 1822 which states that the Rectory is covered with 'Swithland slates'.
+Apart from gravestones, the oldest evidence for Charnwood slate in Barrowby is an inventory dated 10th July 1822 which states that the Rectory is covered with 'Swithland slates'.
 A date stone indicates this was built in 1558, although the roof may have been renewed between then and 1822.
 The roof was renewed after 1822 (probably in 1905) and is now plain tiles.

 The nearest historic building (so far as I am currently aware – I've not yet looked very hard!) which retains a Charnwood slate roof is the Hurst Almshouses next to St Wulfram's church in Grantham.
 The Almshouses were built soon after Dr Thomas Hurst's death in 1674.
 If nothing else it indicates that in the 1670s substantial quantities of slate were transported about thirty miles from the Charnwood Forest to Grantham.